Contact us

 Vomiting

 Vomiting can signify an overdose, especially if accompanied by other symptoms like respiratory depression or unconsciousness.
-If someone is vomiting and cannot keep down liquids, they may be at risk for dehydration, which can be dangerous.
+If someone is vomiting and cannot keep down liquids, they are at risk for dehydration, which is dangerous.
 Vomiting as an overdose symptom requires emergency attention.

 Seizures